Some Finite Sample Properties of the Sign Test: Conclusion

 \section{Conclusion}

-We study some finite sample properties of the sign test.
-We show that it is unbiased against two-sided alternatives, even with non-identically distributed observations, but can experience size distortion if the samples are positively correlated.
+We document two finite sample properties of the sign test.
+We show that it is unbiased against one- and two-sided alternatives, even with non-identically distributed observations, but can experience size distortion if the samples are positively correlated.
 In the context of approximate sign tests under fixed cluster asymptotics, the latter result shows that misspecifying the cluster structure will lead to over-rejection of the null.
-Our paper represents a first step towards a better theoretical understanding of popular randomization tests.
+Our result can be a useful first step towards a more general theory for the finite sample properties of randomization tests.

 \\